-A dog bite injury can cause pain of all kinds.
-The person who was bitten obviously feels physical pain, but may also experience financial loss due to uncovered medical costs, lost income, and other expenses.
+A dog bite injury can cause many different kinds of pain.
+You may feel physical pain, and you may also experience financial pain due to uncovered medical costs, lost income, and other expenses.

 Should the Dog Owner Be the One to Pay for These Damages?